 I’m not gonna lie, for as long as I can remember I’ve always liked reading & I’m a big bookworm.
-Kind of a Hermione Granger/Annabeth Chase warning, don’t you think?
+Kind of a Hermione Granger/Annabeth Chase warning.
 No literally, I always carry a book & if not a book, then my Kindle gets to go on an adventure (that sounded better in my head).
 During the month of September, I read a total of 3 books, & I also started on The Horse & His Boy by C.S.
 Lewis.

 I’m not going to go into detail about the book but focus more on my personal opinions.
 If you want to know more about the story then there’s a lot of well-written reviews all over the internet.